Master of Science in Medical Dosimetry

 Medical Dosimetry is a growing field and we offer a master of science degree in Medical Dosimetry.
 Our online Medical Dosimetry program provides students the knowledge and expertise they need to generate radiation dose distributions and dose calculations when working in collaboration with medical physicists and radiation oncologists.

-The mission of Southern Illinois University Carbondale's Medical Dosimetry Program is to provide a quality program integrating education, research and service in order to meet the needs of the profession and improve the health care of the people and communities we serve.
+The mission of the Medical Dosimetry Program through Southern Illinois University Carbondale is to provide a quality program integrating education, research, and service in order to meet the needs of the profession and improve health care of the people and communities we serve.